 When you live in a food town like New York, you discover places all over the city that are worth a detour anytime you’re close to them.
 A recent doctor’s visit put me within two long blocks of the Sullivan Street Bakery.
-I am so fond of James Lahey’s bread that even with the temperature hovering in the 20s, I made the trek over to the Bakery.
+I am so fond of James Lahey’s bread that even with the temperature hovering in the 30s, I made the trek over to the Bakery.
 I’d given Andrew Fahey’s latest and much lauded book “The Sullivan Street Bakery Cookbook” (W.W.
-Norton 2017) for Christmas but we’ve yet to delve into it.
+Norton 2017) as a gift but we’ve yet to delve into it.
 Jim Fahey’s background would not suggest he’d end up a James Beard Award winner for Outstanding Baker in 2005.
 Fahey studied sculpture before he found himself in Italy and immersed himself in the Art of Bread baking in Italy.
 Returning to New York in 1994, he opened Sullivan Street Bakery in Soho.
 His resources were limited to the wild yeast he’d hand grown in Italy and an intense desire to bring the craft of Italian baking to this country.
 By 2000, he’d outgrown Soho and moved north to Hell’s Kitchen.
 There he expanded his repertoire with Roman-style Pizza, rustic pastries and cookies all with an Italian accent.
-Now he is constructing a new Bakery and Café at 537 W 47th St where there’s currently a Pop-Up store across the street at number 533.
-(Tel: 212 265 5580.).
-The 9th Avenue store is at # 239, right up the block from his pizzeria, Co.
+His Bakery and Café at 533 W 47th St (Tel: 212 265 5580.).
+The 9th Avenue store is at # 239.
 My beautifully crisp brown loaf of Puglia bread in hand, I headed home, determined to use it at dinner.

-I was intrigued by a recipe that David Tanis published last week in the New York Times.
-My friend Monique had been extolling the virtues of her vegetarian meals and if I had made one New Year’s resolution, it was to try and put more plant-based items on our table.
+I was intrigued by a recipe for soup that David Tanis published last year in the New York Times.
+My friend Monique had been extolling the virtues of her vegetarian meals and I had wanted, to try and put more plant-based items on our table.
 David Tanis’ recipe was a riff on an Italian Potato Pasta soup.
 Now I may want more meatless meals but I hardly want more carbohydrates in them.
 But David’s recipe was a great jumping off point.
 It cooks very quickly, especially for a soup.
 In fact you can likely get it cooked in 30 minutes.
 But the pleasure of soup on the stove is the wonderful aroma, the cauldron barely simmering away on the back of the stove.

 This recipe relies on store-bought chicken or vegetable stock.
 I left the onions, carrots and fennel in large dice.
 I left out the potatoes altogether and instead of the plain pennette or orecchiette called for by Tanis, I added an entire 12 oz. package of fresh Cheese Tortellini which took minutes to cook.
 I put the baby spinach in the bottom of each bowl, then poured to soup over it, and tucked more raw spinach in each one.
 The soup was the perfect complement to Mr. Fahey’s phenomenal bread.
-And there was plenty left for another day Turns out, I didn’t have to go to 9th Avenue.
-I could have bought Sullivan Street bread at 24 other locations in New York City and Long Island.
-One of them is 11 blocks from my house.
-If you’d like to find the one near you, click on http://www.sullivanstreetbakery.com/where-to-buy.
+And there was plenty left for another day.
+Here is the recipe:

 Tortellini Soup with Spinach, Onions, Carrots and Fennel